MSTAR

 Who is it for?

 The MSTAR program is designed to provide any allopathic or osteopathic medical student in good standing, who will have successfully completed one year of medical school at a U.S. institution, with a practical, hands-on experience working on a research project under the guidance of an experienced aging researcher as a mentor.
-Students will also receive a brief introduction to Geriatric medicine through a didactic series and clinical experiences.
-The ideal MSTAR applicant is a first year medical student who is interested in aging research and has found an aging research mentor at UCSF.
+Students will also receive an introduction to Geriatric Medicine and aging research through a didactic series and clinical experiences.
+The ideal MSTAR applicant is committed to the care of older adults and is interested in aging research as the focus of their future career as a clinician-scientist.

 Research Mentorship

-Students will work with one research mentor during the program.
+Students will identify a research mentor at UCSF before applying, and will work with this mentor throughout the program.
 Mentors are available in a wide variety of research areas, ranging from epidemiology to clinical studies to bench science (see PDF document at the bottom of this page).
 The student and the researcher are responsible for determining a project that is appropriate for the student’s level of expertise and feasible during the student’s time in the program.
 Most students meet with their mentor (or their mentor’s designee) once each week.
-Students should expect to spend approximately 75% of their effort on research activities.
-Students who already work with a mentor at UCSF on aging related research may continue working with their mentor (for UCSF students the mentor may also fill the role of home institution sponsor).
+MSTAR is a full-time program.
+Students should expect to spend approximately 75% of their effort on research activities, with the remainder comprising didactics and clinical shadowing.
+Students who already work with a mentor at UCSF on aging related research may continue working with their mentor (for UCSF students the research mentor may also fill the role of home institution sponsor).

 MSTAR-CURE Pilot Program

 The UCSF MSTAR program partners with the UCSF Center for Science Education and Outreach to pair MSTAR medical students with underrepresented minority high school students who are taking part in the CURE summer research internship program.
 Don Woodson, MEd, Director of the CURE program, will help match students to appropriate MSTAR mentors and projects.
 The MSTAR program and Dr. Woodson provide mentors with guidance on appropriate research roles and educational activities for the CURE students.
 The CURES program also provides all UCSF set up and training (IDs, email, etc.), a student stipend, mentoring, and weekly didactics.
 The experience is intended to help MSTAR students develop research mentorship skills under faculty guidance, as well as to help address educational disparities and promote STEM and research careers among CURE students.
 Participation in the MSTAR-CURE program is optional for MSTAR students and mentors.
-Prospective students should discuss the MSTAR-CURE program with their prospective mentor during the application process.
-In 2021 the UCSF MSTAR program is piloting a partnership with the UCSF Center for Science Education and Outreach to pair MSTAR medical students with underrepresented minority high school students who are taking part in the CURE summer research internship program.
-Don Woodson, MEd, Director of the CURE program, will help match students to appropriate MSTAR mentors and projects.
-He will also help mentors consider appropriate research roles for the CURE students.
-The CURES program also provides all UCSF set up and training (IDs, email, etc.), a student stipend, mentoring, and weekly didactics.
-The experience is intended to help MSTAR students develop research mentorship skills under faculty guidance, as well as to help address educational disparities and promote STEM and research careers among CURE students.
-MSTAR students and mentors are encouraged to participate in the MSTAR-CURE pilot in 2021, but participation is optional.
+The experience works best for laboratory-based research but can be adapted to other research projects.
 Prospective students should discuss the MSTAR-CURE program with their prospective mentor during the application process.

 https://cseo.ucsf.edu/eaop/summer-opportunities